ozydingo/notebook/code/kubernetes/resque/README.md

 From the root `resque` directory, apply the k8s config: `kubectl apply -f ./k8s`

+Enqueue a job:

-Get into the container: `kubectl exec -it $POD_NAME -- sh`
+* Get into the container: `kubectl exec -it $POD_NAME -- sh`.

-Inside the container, enqueue a job: `bundle exec rake enqueue`
+* Inside the container, enqueue a job: `bundle exec rake enqueue`

+Or

+* Port forward for local redis: `kubectl port-forward redis-master-85547b7b9-49sd8  6379:6379`
+* Enqueue from host: `bundle exec rake enqueue`

+Or

+* Port forward using a custom port: `kubectl port-forward redis-master-85547b7b9-49sd8  36379:6379`
+* Enqueue from the host: `redis_host="127.0.0.1:36379" bundle exec rake enqueue`

-From host, view the logs proving the busybee is at work: `kubectl logs $POD_NAM`
+View logs to show evidence of busybee working: `kubectl logs $POD_NAME`

 TODO: use init containers to delay worker start until redis is ready